romana/romana.github.io/how/architecture.md

-The Route Manager Service is responsible for updating all routes throughout the system, except for the initial default route set on endpoints, which is set locally via the Host Configuration Service.
+The Route Manager Service is responsible for updating all routes throughout the system, except for the initial default route set on endpoints, which is set locally via the Romana Agents.

 #### Tenant Service